arez/arez/docs/generated_classes.md

 [`@ArezComponent`](at_arez_component.md) annotated class is public and has at least one public constructor.
-If the lifecycle of the enhanced component class is not managed by a [dependency injection](dependency_injection.md) framework such as [Dagger2](https://google.github.io/dagger) then it is suggested that one or more static factory methods such as in the following example:
+If the lifecycle of the enhanced component class is not managed by a [dependency injection](dependency_injection.md) framework such as [Dagger2](https://google.github.io/dagger) then it is suggested that one or more static factory methods are defined such as in the following example:

 {@file_content: file=arez/doc/examples/access_level/MyComponent.java start_line=public include_start_line=true}